mikecheninoulu/SMG/online recognition/SMG/README.md

-# Start kit for SMG dataset on online recognition track
+# Start kit for SMG dataset on online recognition

 #### Citation